 Dog insurance exclusions

 There are some things that pet insurers won’t cover your canine companions for.
-For example, some of these general exclusions may include:
+Some of these general exclusions may include:

 Also, insurers may not pay out or cover certain illnesses or ailments.
-For example, under some policies a routine spay won’t be covered – so check the wording carefully so you know where you stand.
+For example, under some policies a routine spay won’t be covered, so be sure to check the wording carefully so you know where you stand.

 Aside from covering vet bills, insurance for your dog also includes other benefits.
-For example, your pooch will have personal liability cover, so if they cause an accident and the driver sues, for example, you won’t be liable for the cost.
+These may include personal liability cover, so in the event of your dog causing an accident and the victim suing, you won’t be liable for the cost.